 Casita Verde Abelardo Díaz Alfaro

-La Casita Verde is a cultural project that honors the illustrious Puerto Rican writer Abelardo Díaz Alfaro.
-It has a set of memorabilia, informative graphics, and a documentary of the storyteller to showcase his life and inform visitors of his legacy as a native Cagüeño writer, representative of the Criollísimo.
+The Casita Verde Abelardo Díaz Alfaro is a tribute to the illustrious Puerto Rican writer Abelardo Díaz Alfaro.
+It has a set of memorabilia, informative graphics, and a documentary of the storyteller to showcase his life and his legacy as a native Cagüeño writer, representative of the Criollísimo.

 The place also functions as a literary center that offers conferences and workshops on literary creations.